iacore/rwkv-web/README.md

 ## TODO

-not sure whether full auto or manual request is good

-- add cache tests
+- write about rwkvd
+- add loading animation. spawn popup when waiting for server response
-- fix all type errors
+- add "retry request" button for all windows
-- add tokenizer and client as svelte Context (Promise<T>)
+- show a list of cached prompts
 - cache invalidation

-- write about rwkvd
+good to have

 - use consistent wording

-good to have

 - scroll wheel zoom
 - scroll wheel scroll canvas
 - dynamic canvas background